-The second, and related, debate to which the paper contributes is about the origins and persistence of institutions at the family level.
+The second, and related, debate to which the paper contributes concerns the origins and persistence of institutions at the family level.
 There are reasons to believe that the spatial pattern in family systems presented here originated many thousands of years ago.
-It was, of course, affected by migration flows, cultural change, economic development, the rise (and decline) of religions amongst other influences, but there was also persistence.
-Archaeological and historical evidence suggests that in the core areas of EurAsia patriarchal family systems appeared relatively shortly after the rise of agriculture and the emergence of highly unequal state hierarchies.
-We test this hypothesis and find some evidence to support it, but we do not enter into the debate whether this was the result of the use of the plough (Alesina et al 2013), the rise of agriculture and its distinct division of labour between men and women (Hansen et al 2015), or the growth of state hierarchies that followed later in the process (Olsson and Paik 2013).
-Our point here is that it is probably not a coincidence that we still find the most patriarchal family systems in regions which were the original centres of the Neolithic Revolution - in the Middle East, Northern India, China - a fact that still has many implications for the regions concerned.
+It was, amongst other influences, affected by migration flows, cultural change, economic development and the rise (and decline) of religions, but there was persistent continuity in family structures in spite of these factors.
+Archaeological and historical evidence suggests that in the core areas of Eurasia, patriarchal family systems appeared relatively shortly after the rise of agriculture and the emergence of highly unequal state hierarchies.
+We test this hypothesis and find some evidence to support it, but we do not enter into the debate whether this was the result of the use of the plough (Alesina et al. 2013), the rise of agriculture and its distinct division of labour between men and women (Hansen et al. 2015) or the growth of state hierarchies that came later in the process (Olsson and Paik 2013).
+Our point here is that it is probably not a coincidence that we still find the most patriarchal family systems in regions which were the original centres of the Neolithic Revolution-the Middle East, Northern India and China-a fact that still has many implications for the regions concerned.

-The region studied in this paper is EurAsia, and we have explicitly excluded Sub-Saharan Africa, the America's and Australia from the analysis.
-Ultimately, this is story of the long-term consequences of the Neolithic Revolution, via state formation and changes in gender relations.
-Africa's history concerning the rise of agriculture is radically different; it did not lead to a similar process of urbanization and state formation (and hence in our view, changing gender relations).
+The region studied in this chapter is Eurasia.
+We have explicitly excluded sub-Saharan Africa, the Americas and Australia from the analysis.
+Ultimately, this is the story of the long-term consequences of the NR, via state formation and changes in gender relations.
+Africa's history concerning the rise of agriculture is radically different.
+It did not lead to a similar process of urbanization and state formation (and hence in our view, changing gender relations).
 Similarly, the probably independent development of agriculture in Papua New Guinea did not have the same long-term impact on society, so we have not included societies to the east of Java in our analysis.
-EurAsia, in a way, developed as an integrated system, with a distinctive core (from the Levant to the Chinese river delta's) and equally distinctive peripheries.
-The dynamics of this system (which also includes Northern Africa) is analyzed in this paper.
+Eurasia, in a way, developed as an integrated system, with a distinctive core (from the Levant to the Chinese river deltas) and equally distinctive peripheries.
+The dynamics of this system (which also includes North Africa) are analysed in this chapter.

-Because we are interested in explaining GDP growth after 1500, we have constructed a dataset that uses the Maddison dataset as a starting point (see Bolt and Van Zanden 2014).
-The entity studied here, for which data are collected, is the nation state as it existed in the late 20th century for which historical estimates of GDP growth have been collected.
-Other data have also been fitted into this framework, which means that we have made estimates of female agency at the level of India or China, knowing very well that underlying such averages lie many regional contrasts.
+Because we are interested in explaining GDP growth after 1500, we have constructed a dataset that adapts the Maddison dataset (see Bolt and Van Zanden 2014).
+The object of this study is those twentieth-century nation-states for which historical estimates of GDP growth are available.
+Data on family characteristics have also been added to this dataset, which means that we have made estimates of female agency at the country level for say India or China, knowing very well that underlying such averages lies many regional contrasts.